 French Alps Summer Holidays

-If you love nature and wide-open spaces, the French Alps in the summer are a great destination for you to visit.
-Mountains, lakes, rivers, waterfalls, and much more await you in this small peaceful land located in Eastern France.
+If you love nature and wide-open spaces, the French Alps are among the best places to visit in France in summer.
+Mountains, lakes, rivers, waterfalls, and more await you in this small peaceful land located in Eastern France.

-Whether you are visiting France for the first time or planning dedicated French Alps summer holidays, there are so many incredible places to visit and great experiences to live in this unique mountain range!
-From hiking to mountaineering or paragliding, there’s good reason the French Alps in the summer lure millions of visitors each year.
+Whether you are visiting on a weekend getaway or planning dedicated French Alps summer holidays, there are many incredible places to see and great experiences to live in this unique mountain range!
+From hiking to mountaineering or paragliding, there’s a good reason the French Alps in summer lure millions of visitors each year.

-The Alps in France also have beautiful historical heritage, which you will discover as you stroll through the alleys of Vieux-Annecy or the upper town of Briançon.
+The Alps in France also have a beautiful historical heritage, which you will discover as you stroll through the alleys of Vieux-Annecy, Chambéry, or the upper town of Briançon.

 Fancy some wine, great cheese, or even better, a fondue?
 Then the French Alps will amaze you with its culinary choices too.